 Ginseng is most often consumed in herbal teas.
 You can find tea mixtures that already contain ginseng, or you can add fresh ginseng to your tea while it steeps.
 If you don’t like tea, you can even steep fresh ginseng in plain, hot water for several minutes.

 Finally, ginseng is widely available as a supplement.
-If you’re looking for energy, Naked Shots Energy & Adaptogens is a 2.5-ounce liquid supplement containing caffeine, Panax ginseng, and ashwagandha.
+Our energy wellness shot is a supplement containing caffeine from green coffee beans (less jittery than regular roasted coffee), Panax ginseng, and ashwagandha.

 Panax ginseng isn’t anything new.
 People have been taking it to help with immunity, brain function, energy, and other health benefits for centuries.